Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Weighted finite difference methods

+On the other hand, for small $\beta$, \eqref{eq:stability} becomes the CFL condition $\tau\leq \tilde{c}\,\eps h$ of the classical unweighted leapfrog method applied to \eqref{eq:KG}, which in our highly oscillatory situation requires in addition $\tau\ll\eps^2$ and $h\ll\eps$ to have a small consistency error.

 In practice, the sequence $(p^n_j)_{j\in\mathbb{Z}}$ must be truncated to a finite-dimensional vector, typically by imposing periodic boundary conditions over a finite interval.
 In this paper we will not study the error due to the truncation to a finite interval.
+The truncation appears plausible in view of Remark~\ref{rem:regularity}.